What Happens to Your Relationships When You Start Growing: The Truth About Change

 honesty with rejection, that reveals what they needed to stay false.

 The relationships that survive growth are built on something more solid than convenience or habit or the version of someone that everyone got used to.
-These relationships might be fewer than what existed at the start, and they'll likely be more nourishing.
+These relationships might be fewer than what existed at the start, and they will likely be more nourishing.
 Quality over quantity becomes less of a cliché and more of a lived reality when maintaining connections that require self-abandonment stops happening.

 Comments